bidoofgoo/generational-inspirational-cookies/info/Assignment.md

-# The Grat Bitwise Bake Off
+# The Great Bitwise Bake Off

 In this assignment you are required to build a recipe generator for cookies and/or cakes using an approach similar to the one explored in Tutorial 5: Simple PIERRE.